test-point/testpoint-json/README.md

-# The Ausdigital UBL JSON Format reference implementation and test suite
+# The Ausdigital UBL Syntax 2.0 Specification reference implementation and test suite

 Coming soon - we are working on this now.
 Let us know if you'd like to help.